Alix Popham says he's 'lucky to be alive' after Ironman accident

 "I felt sick and probably vomited about 10 times afterwards, which is when the ambulance was called."

-Rushed to Withybush Hospital in Haverfordwest with a suspected concussion, Alix was given an injection to stop him being sick before being examined by several doctors.
+Rushed to Withybush Hospital in Haverfordwest with a suspected concussion, Popham was given an injection to stop him being sick before being examined by several doctors.

 "They gave me the thumbs up and I was eventually allowed to leave," he said.